top of page

 How is it then, brethren? when ye come together, every one of you hath a psalm, hath a doctrine, hath a tongue, hath a revelation, hath an interpretation.
 Let all things be done unto edifying.

-When reading 1 Corinthians 14, we find that Paul was clearly encouraging all members of the Church to participate in a diverse array of ministry functions.
-However, despite this clear teaching, there are many Churches today that refuse to practice any form of open participation with “lay people”.
-This is very sad.
-And to be candid, a Church devoid of open participation is bound to become a formalistic and dead substitute for what Jesus Christ intended for His Body.
-Such churches are in danger of having to give account to God one day for why they have chosen to suppress the unique giftings and individual contribution of His people.
+When reading 1 Corinthians 14, we find that Paul encouraged everyone in the Church to participate in a diverse array of ministry functions.
+However, despite this clear teaching, there are many Churches today that refuse to practice open participation with “lay people”.
+This is truly unfortunate.
+To be frank, a church that neglects open participation risks becoming a rigid, lifeless version of what Christ intended for His body.
+Such churches may one day face the sobering reality of having to answer to God for suppressing the unique giftings and contributions of His people.

 DENOMINATIONALISM: "BUILDING NAMES & FRAMES"

 At its core, denominationalism is an ugly thing.
-This harmful and unbiblical practice is responsible for fragmenting the Body of Christ into thousands of different groups, each boasting their own brand of Christianity.
-Often, this results in a detrimental lack of spiritual growth and an exclusive atmosphere.
-Yet sadly, the practice of adopting specific name labels and enclosing ourselves within a restrictive doctrinal framework is extremely common throughout the Christian landscape.
-But Christ’s Church was always intended to be a single entity and was never meant to fracture along denominational lines (Jn.
+This harmful and unbiblical practice has fragmented the Body of Christ into thousands of distinct groups, each claiming their own version of Christianity.
+This division has often lead to stunted spiritual growth and an atmosphere of exclusivity.
+Yet, the adoption of denominational labels and the confinement of Believers within rigid doctrinal frameworks is, unfortunately, a prevalent feature of the Christian world.
+But Christ’s Church was always intended to be a single entity and was never meant to be fractured along denominational lines (Jn.
 17:22).
 We were also meant to increase in spiritual knowledge and understanding of God's purpose (Eph.
 4:15; 2 Pet.
 3:18).
-So perhaps our desire to distinguish ourselves by a particular denomination is a disturbing indication that the Church has grown carnal and fallen into the same pitfall Apostle Paul had so clearly warned of:
+So perhaps our desire to distinguish ourselves by a particular denomination is a disturbing indication that the Church has grown carnal and fallen into the very pitfall Apostle Paul warned against:

 Now this I say, that every one of you saith, I am of Paul; and I of Apollos; and I of Cephas; and I of Christ.
 Is Christ divided? was Paul crucified for you? or were ye baptized in the name of Paul?
 For while one saith, I am of Paul; and another, I am of Apollos; are ye not carnal?
 (1 Co.
 1:12-13; 3:4).